noahkhomer18/noahkhomer18/README.md

 ---

-If you’ve got a project or idea (Dallas or remote), I’m always open to connect via the links above.
+If this resonates, be sure to follow me here on GitHub and connect via the links above to catch new builds, tips, and projects.